Biharmonic equation

 After that, we can define the variational problem consisting of the

-\(\mathcal{E}_h^{\rm int}\), whereas with ds
+facets \(\mathcal{E}_h^{\rm int}\), whereas with ds it would be only

-on the boundary of the domain, i.e. \(\partial\Omega\).
-The jump operator
+the facets on the boundary of the domain, i.e. \(\partial\Omega\).

 \([\!\![ w ]\!\!] = w_{+} \cdot n_{+} + w_{-} \cdot n_{-}\) w.r.t. the

-outward-facing normal vector \(n\) is in UFL available as jump(w, n)
+outward-facing normal vector \(n\) is in UFL available as jump(w, n).

 # Define variational problem